 Instead, use your newsletter to provide subscribers with useful and interesting content.

-Below are a few ideas that hotels can use for their email marketing.
+Below are a few ideas you can use for your hotel email marketing.

 Please note that the screenshots below are from the hotels’ respective websites.
 I don’t know if those topics are, or have been, featured in their newsletters but they are great examples of quality and relevant content for subscribers, which is why I’ve included them here.